Writers for Fresh Ink

 Senzeni Na?

-Prince’s play is an African coming-of-age story following a young girl and the dynamics between her, her small family and the world around them.
+Senzeni Na? is an African coming-of-age story that follows a young girl and the dynamics between her and her small family, and the world around them.

 About Prince